aderbalfarias/snippet/Random/TechnicalInterview.md

 **Definition**: The Liskov substitution principle states that if S is a subtype of T, then objects of type T may be replaced (or substituted) with objects of type S.<br>
 We can formulate this mathematically as:
 - Let ϕ(x) be a property provable about objects x of type T.
-- Then ϕ(y) should be valid for objects y of type S, where S is a subtype of T.
-More generally, it states that objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.<br>
+- Then ϕ(y) should be valid for objects y of type S, where S is a subtype of T. <br> More generally, it states that objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.<br>
 **Example**:
 - Violation of Liskov Substitution Principle